 - 2. For determinations of eligibility for Medical Assistance, legal immigration status must be verified.
-This requirement applies to a non-citizen individual who meets the criteria of any category defined at 8.100.3.G(1)(q)(ii) or (iii) and has declared that he or she has a legal immigration status. - a.
+This requirement applies to a non-citizen individual who meets the criteria of any category defined at 8.100.3.G(1)(g)(ii) (iii) (iv) or (vi) and has declared that he or she has a legal immigration status. - a.
 The Verify Lawful Presence (VLP) interface will be used to verify immigration status.
-The VLP interface connects to the Systematic Alien Verification for Entitlements (SAVE) Program.
-The VLP interface has three steps to verify legal immigration status. - i) An automated response from VLP confirms that the information submitted is consistent with VLP data for immigration status verification requirements.
-No further action is required for the individual and no additional documentation of immigration status is required.
-If Step 1 does not verify the legal immigration status of the individual and the VLP interface indicates additional information is required, Step 2 will automatically be initiated. - ii) Step 2: A response from the VLP interface confirms that the information submitted verifies the legal immigration status of the individual.
-No further action is required for the individual and no additional documentation of immigration status is required.
-If Step 2 does not verify the legal immigration status of the individual and the VLP interface indicates additional information is required Step 3 will automatically be initiated.
+The VLP interface connects to the Systematic Alien Verification for Entitlements (SAVE) Program to verify legal immigration status. - If an automated response from VLP confirms that the information submitted is consistent with VLP data for immigration status verification requirements, no further action is required for the individual and no additional documentation of immigration status is required. - ii) If the VLP cannot automatically confirm the information submitted, the individual will be contacted with a request for additional documents and/or information needed to verify their legal immigration status through the VLP interface.
+If a response from the VLP interface confirms that the additional documents and/or information received from the individual verifies their legal immigration status, no further action is required for the individual and no additional documentation of immigration status is required. - 3.
+Reasonable Opportunity Period - a.
+If the verification through the electronic interface is unsuccessful then the applicant will be provided a reasonable opportunity period, of 90 days, to submit documents indicating a legal immigration status, as listed in 8.100.3.G.1.g.
+The reasonable opportunity period will begin as of the date of the Notice of Action.
+The required documentation must be received within the reasonable opportunity period. - b If the applicant does not provide the necessary documents within the reasonable opportunity period, then the applicant's Medical Assistance application shall be terminated. - c.
+The reasonable opportunity period applies to MAGI, Adult and Buy-In Programs. - i) For the purpose of this section only, MAGI Programs for persons covered pursuant to 8.100.4.G or 8.100.4.I. include the following: